Jallianwala Bagh Massacre, 1919

 11 August 1919

 The grueling years of World War I left Germany economically and socially unstable.
 There was great resentment amongst the Germans towards those who had contributed to the Treaty of Versailles and its demonization of Germany – including their own government.
-The Weimar Republic is so-called because the assembly that adopted its constitution met at Weimar from 6 February 1919 to 11 August 1919.
+The Weimar Republic earned its name from the assembly that adopted its constitution met at Weimar from 6 February 1919 to 11 August 1919.
 The Republic's first Reichspräsident ("Reich President"), Friedrich Ebert of the Social Democratic Party of Germany, signed the new German constitution into law on 11 August 1919.
-From 1919 to 1933, the Weimar Republic governed Germany (Weimar Republic 1919).
+From 1919 to 1933, the Weimar Republic governed Germany.

 Spittoon engraved and enameled "Weimar Republic" and a map of Weimar in Germany, where the republic was constituted.